gabrielsgradinar/gabrielsgradinar/README.md

 I'm a backend developer from Brazil 💻 working at [Open Co](https://www.linkedin.com/company/ofuturoeopen/) using Python

 ## Reading / Learning about
-- Book: The Go Programming Language
+- Book: Production-Ready Microservices
-- API design with Google Cloud Apigee
+- Learning about Java basics

 -------
 ### Languages and Tools: